MicrosoftDocs/windows-dev-docs/windows-apps-src/audio-video-camera/process-software-bitmaps-with-opencv.md

 3. Select "OpenCV.Win.Core" and click **Install**.
 In the **Preview** dialog, click **OK**.
 4. Use the same procedure to install the "OpenCV.Win.ImgProc" package.

-> [!NOTE]
+>[!NOTE]
-> OpenCV.Win.Core and OpenCV.Win.ImgProc are not regularly updated, but are still recommended for creating an OpenCVHelper as described on this page.
+>OpenCV.Win.Core and OpenCV.Win.ImgProc are not regularly updated and do not pass the Store compliance checks, therefore these packages are intended for experimentation only.

 ### 3. Implement the OpenCVHelper class